-If your USB device has a power supply, you must use it when you connect the USB device to the router.
+If your storage device uses a power supply, you must use it when you connect the device to the router.

-When you connect the USB device to the router's USB port, it might take up to two minutes before it is ready for sharing.
-By default, the USB drive is available to all computers on your local area network (LAN).
+When you connect the storage device to the router's port, it might take up to two minutes before it is ready for sharing.
+By default, the device is available to all computers on your local area network (LAN)